cirrusidentity/ssp-proxy-tutorial/1_SP_Setup/README.md

 The [SSP documentation](https://simplesamlphp.org/docs/stable) is fairly thorough.
 However to aid in creating a smooth tutorial we've already done several steps for you.

+Note that you will find the sp/ directory referred to below in the ssp-proxy-tutorial/1\_SP\_Setup/ directory.

 ## Changing config.php

 You'll want to change several settings in `config.php` to lock things down.